benjaco-edu/si-project-2-mq/readme.md

+# System-Integration project 2

+# Business-case
+A user wants to buy stocks, sending out requests to all potential brokers - the user wants to choose the cheapest option (the broker with the lowest fees)

+# Diagrams
+The folder diagram contains a workflow diagram using BMP notation (this can be viewed with the Camunda modeler).
+Also in this folder is a IE component diagram (the diagram used have been lifted from here [www.enterpriseintegrationpatterns.com](https://www.enterpriseintegrationpatterns.com/patterns/messaging/toc.html) )

+# Setting it up

-# Run Rabbit mq
+## Run Rabbit mq

 `sudo docker run -d --rm -p 5672:5672 -p 15672:15672 --name localrabbit rabbitmq:3-management`

 The RabbitMQ dashboard can now be viewed at `http://localhost:15672` user: guest, password: guest

-# Run the server
+## Run the server

 Run the server, open `http://localhost:3000` to see the app

 `sudo docker run -d -p 3000:3000 --rm --name frontend --link localrabbit:rabbitmq bslcphbussiness/si-mq-server`

 # Components
-The integration components are their own little app setup on to run inside a container

-Output from all containers are routed to a log container, via rabbitmq - to execute the logger
+The integration components are small apps setup on to run inside a container Output from all containers are routed to a log container, via rabbitmq - to execute the logger
 ```
 sudo docker run -it --name logger --link localrabbit cphjs284/si2logger